labs-tibox/moonboard-esp32-ledble/README.md

 You need:
 - An ESP32 Devkit development Board
-- A WS2811 LED v5 strings with 25 cm wire length (or the double of strings with 15cm wire length and the LED_OFFSET constant set to 2)
+- 4x (50pcs DC5V WS2811) with 25 cm wire length (or x8 with 15cm wire length and the LED_OFFSET constant set to 2)
 - An appropriate power source

 Power consumption: